 - You prefer higher contrast and steadier dial behavior in mixed lighting.

-- You want the lightning-second hand and green-crystal personality, with a quieter overall look.
+- You want the lightning seconds hand and green-crystal personality, with a quieter overall look.

-The Milgauss Blue vs Black choice comes down to how you want the watch to show up in daily wear.
+The Milgauss blue vs black choice comes down to how you want the watch to show up day to day.
 Both use the same 116400GV platform, the same Caliber 3131, and the same anti-magnetic build.
 You are choosing personality, not performance.
-Blue is expressive and eye-catching.
-Black stays calm and controlled.
+Blue is expressive and quick to catch the eye.
+Black stays calm and goes with more.

 Pick blue if you want the Milgauss to stand apart in a steel sports lineup.
-Pick black if you wish to the Milgauss idea in its most versatile form.
-Since Rolex discontinued the model in 2023, focus on condition and completeness first—a sharp case, clean bracelet, and complete set matter more than dial color.
-The right choice is the one you will still enjoy wearing years from now.
+Pick black if you want the Milgauss idea in its most versatile form.
+With no new Milgauss arriving in 2026, the 116400GV is still the one to buy, so focus on condition first: a sharp, unpolished case, a tight bracelet, and a complete set will out-earn dial color at resale every time.